 Arthur Robert Ashe Jr., legendary tennis player, human rights activist, and educator, was born on July 10, 1943, in Richmond, Virginia, to Arthur Sr. and Mattie Cunningham Ashe.
 At the age of four, he began playing tennis at Brook Field, a black-only park where his father worked as caretaker.

 Before she died in 1950, Ashe’s mother taught him the importance of education.
-His father, now a single parent, sponsored his early development in tennis.
+His father sponsored his early development in tennis.
 Ashe developed into a prodigy in the early 1950s under his lifelong coach Dr. Walter Johnson, who also trained professional tennis player and golfer Althea Gibson.
 In 1953, at the age of 10, Ashe won the American Tennis Association’s National Championship for boys 12 years and under.
 Determined to play in the all-white Junior United States Tennis Association (USTA), Ashe broke its racial barrier in 1957 when he competed in Maryland boys’ championships.
-This led to his regular inclusion in local summer UTSA tournaments from 1957 to 1960.
+This led to his regular inclusion in local summer USTA tournaments from 1957 to 1960.

-From 1966 to 1968, Ashe attended the US Military Academy at West Point, New York and graduated with the rank of second lieutenant.
-In 1969 he first spoke out against South African apartheid which he saw as an extension of his fight against Jim Crow in the United States.
+From 1966 to 1969, Ashe was a commissioned officer in the army.
+He was assigned to the US Military Academy at West Point, New York.
+In 1969, he first spoke out against South African apartheid which he saw as an extension of his fight against Jim Crow in the United States.
 From that date he became one of the most outspoken opponents of apartheid, constantly using his own success to challenge South Africa.
-In 1973 he forced concessions which led to his inclusion in the 1973 South African Open.
+In 1973, he forced concessions which led to his inclusion in the 1973 South African Open.

 Ashe became a professional tennis player in 1969.
 In that year he became the first African American to be ranked number one, a feat repeated in 1975 after he won Wimbledon.
 Ashe emerged as a leader among professional tennis players, co-founding the USTA National Junior Tennis League, which exposed inner-city youth to tennis, and the Association of Tennis Professionals (ATP).
 Ashe served as its president in 1974 following a 78-person boycott of Wimbledon.

 In the early 1990s, Ashe became an ambassador for AIDS awareness.
 His concern about AIDS began with his HIV infection from a tainted blood transfusion during 1983 bypass surgery.
 By 1988 the infection had progressed from HIV into full-blown AIDS.
-The family publically disclosed his condition on April 8, 1992 at a press conference.
-Nearly a year later on February 6, 1993, Arthur Robert Ashe Jr. died in New York City.
-He was buried in the Governor’s Mansion in his native Richmond, an unprecedented honor for an African American, and the first person to lie in state at the mansion since Confederate general Stonewall Jackson in 1863.
+The family publicly disclosed his condition on April 8, 1992, at a press conference.
+Nearly a year later, on February 6, 1993, Arthur Robert Ashe Jr. died from AIDS-related pneumonia at New York Hospital in New York City.
+His body lay in state at the governor’s mansion in his native Richmond, an unprecedented honor for an African American, and the first person to lie in state at the mansion since Confederate General Stonewall Jackson in 1863.

 Posthumously, Ashe has been commemorated with many awards.
 Most notable are the Presidential Medal of Freedom (1993), a statute on Richmond’s Monument Avenue (1996), and, beginning in 1997, the US Open has been played in Arthur Ashe Stadium in Flushing Meadows Park, New York.
 Ashe was also honored with a US postage stamp in 2005.